Lawrence Wong: Personal life

-Wong married at the age of 28 but divorced his first wife after three years due to "incompatibility".
-He has since married Loo Tze Lui, a former banker currently working in wealth management, and who is also on the board of directors of the YMCA in Singapore.
+Wong previously married at the age of 28, but divorced his first wife after three years because of "incompatibility".
+His second wife is Loo Tze Lui, a former banker currently working in wealth management and who served on the board of directors of YMCA Singapore.
+He has no children and is a Methodist Christian.
 His elder brother is an aerospace engineer at DSO National Laboratories.
+His hobbies include playing the guitar and riding motorcycles.